 2. Make your digital presence part of the buying journey

 Technical buyers spend the first 60% of the purchase process researching and finding information online.
-That means where your prospects spend the final 40% will depend on the quality of online experience you deliver.
+That means, where your prospects spend the final 40% will depend on the quality of the online experience you deliver.

 - Does your online presence enable prospects to smoothly move from one point in the buying journey to another?

 - Can prospects quickly find the information and resources they need?

 - Does your digital presence consistently reflect your brand?